 Stray or free-roaming cats that are friendly and would do well in a home are made available for adoption or placed in our adoption preparation programs.
 Feral cats that would not be appropriate or happy as pets are sterilized, ear-tipped, vaccinated, and released in the same outdoor location where they were found.

-Euthanizing healthy cats is no longer an acceptable option.
-Removing these cats from the community does not eliminate the nuisances they create and actually encourages cat populations to steadily grow.
+Removing these cats from the community doesn't eliminate the nuisances they create and actually encourages cat populations to steadily grow.
 When you return cats that have been sterilized, they continue to use resources but are unable to reproduce, decreasing the free-roaming cat population over time.
 Sterilization also reduces problematic behaviors like fighting and spraying.
+Euthanizing healthy, feral cats is not an option at AHS.

 Under this program, only feral cats that are thriving are returned to their environment.
-If the cat is healthy, we know it has found a source of food and shelter in the community, just as other wild animals have.
+If the cat is healthy, we know it has found a food source and shelter, just as other wild animals have.

 While it’s hard to imagine living outdoors during our winters, we know cats have adapted and manage to survive year round.
 Similar programs have been successfully implemented in all types of climates across the U.S. and Canada.